trevforesta/archive-tools/README.md

 # archive-tools
- A collection of programs and tools for managing files in my archives
+ This repository contains a collection of tools for use with my personal photo & video archive.
+The tools here can be used to manage common problems when integrating databases - checking for duplicate files, verifying metadata, etc.